-- Fermat and Pascal's discussion regarding the Problem of Points helped establish the field of probability. - in particular, calculating a p-value. - Normal distribution) by using just three key properties. - Next time: data visualization.
+- Fermat and Pascal's discussion regarding the Problem of Points helped establish the field of probability. - Fisher's "The Lady Tasting Tea" is an early example of hypothesis testing and, in particular, calculating a p-value. - Gauss derived the Gaussian distribution (later referred to by Quetelet as the Normal distribution) by using just three key properties. - Next time: data visualization.